 Daniel Canogar was born in 1964 in Madrid, Spain.
-He holds a Masters’ degree in Photography from New York University’s International Center of Photography (1990) and a Bachelor of Arts in Visual Communication from the Complutense University of Madrid.
-He lives and works in Madrid and New York City.
+He holds a Masters’ degree in Photography from New York University’s International Center of Photography and a Bachelor of Arts in Visual Communication from the Complutense University of Madrid.
+He lives and works between Madrid, Spain and Los Angeles, United States.

 To be a spectator all too often means to remain on the sidelines of what we are watching.
 Canogar wants his artwork to activate an engaged viewer, one that experiences seeing as grounded in a moving sentient body.
 With this full-bodied gaze, the artist believes we not only have a richer experience of our world but are also able to claim a place in it for ourselves.

 Canogar’s work has exhibited at the Reina Sofia Contemporary Art Museum (Madrid, Spain), The Phillips Collection (Washington D.C., USA), Wilde (Geneva and Basel, Switzerland), Chronus Art Center (Shanghai, China), Haus der elektronischen Künste (HEK) (Basel, Switzerland), Palacio Velázquez (Madrid, Spain), Mimmo Scognamiglio Artecontemporanea (Milano, Italy), Wexner Center for the Arts (Ohio, USA), Offenes Kulturhaus Center for Contemporary Art (Linz, Germany), Kunstsammlung Nordrhein Westfallen (Dusseldorf, Germany), Hamburger Banhof Museum, (Berlin, Germany), Borusan Contemporary Museum (Istanbul, Turkey) and the American Museum of Natural History (New York, USA).